Brain Tumors and Cancer

 Brain tumors are abnormal growths of cells that can develop in any part of the brain or skull, including its protective lining, the brainstem, sinuses, and nasal cavity.

-In India, brain cancer is a significant public health issue, with an estimated 24,820 new cases and 18,330 deaths projected for 2025.
+- In India, brain cancer is a significant public health issue, with an estimated 24,820 new cases and 18,330 deaths projected for 2025.
 According to the National Cancer Institute (NCI), it accounts for 1.2% of all new cancer cases and 3.0% of all cancer deaths, with a 5-year relative survival rate of 33.0%.

 What are the Differences Between Brain Tumors and Cancer?

-Types of Brain Tumors
+Types of Brain Tumors:

-- Primary brain tumors: These originate in the brain.
 Examples include meningiomas and gliomas.
-Very rarely, these can spread to other parts of the brain and spinal cord.
+They can spread to other parts of the brain and spinal cord, in rare cases.
 Common types are:

 - Gliomas: The most common type, including glioblastoma, astrocytoma, and oligodendroglioma.

-- Pituitary tumors: Affect hormone production.
+- Pituitary tumors are tumors that affect hormone production.

-Brain Tumor Locations
+Brain Tumor Locations:

 - In children, the most common type is malignant medulloblastoma.